ashrafshaik09/KL-ERP-CAPTCHA/README.md

 # CAPTCHA Autofill Extension

-This project is a Chrome extension designed to automatically fill in CAPTCHA fields on the KL ERP website.
+This project is an extension/add-on for browsers, designed to automatically fill in the CAPTCHA field on the KL ERP website.
 It uses Tesseract.js for Optical Character Recognition (OCR) to read CAPTCHA images and fill in the corresponding input fields.
+Hope it saves atleast a few keys clicks and taps, and few seconds of the Life too :)

 ## Features